Day One: Fly to India

 Day 13: Fly back to the UK

-Today we'll return to Delhi airport to check in for our flight home, arriving back in the UK in the evening of the same day at the end of an unforgettable tour of India and the Himalayan foothills.
+Today you make an early start, with a packed breakfast, as you return to Delhi airport to check in for your flight home.
+You'll arrive back in the UK in the evening of the same day at the end of an unforgettable tour of India and the Himalayan foothills.